Have you ever set up your RV and noticed the constant swaying or wobbling as soon as you start walking around?

 8. Tripod Jacks

-Having a fifth wheel is great, however you might need some extra stability.
-Which is where a tripod jack comes into play!
+Having a fifth wheel is great, however, you might need some extra stability.
+This is where a tripod jack comes into play!
 Tripod jacks are able to give you three new points of contact with the ground, which helps to absorb more movement and vibration.

 For the most part, tripod jacks shouldn’t work alone and have a weight capacity of 5,000 pounds.
 When you do purchase a tripod jack, be sure to find one where the legs are able to be individually adjustable as it makes it easier for you to set it up on the ground if it isn’t level!